 4. Keep everything off the floor.

-This is an easy cleaning rule.
-Nothing belongs on the floor except rugs and the furniture.
-You might make this the go-to directive when you ask your kids to clean their rooms.
+This is an easy cleaning rule – nothing belongs on the floor except rugs and furniture.
+You could make this the go-to directive when you ask your kids to clean their rooms.
 Don't obsess about their level of tidiness, as long as the floor is clear (including under the bed).
 It's so much easier to vacuum, too.
 In the living room, this means throw pillows, shoes, electronics, board games, etc. must be put away.
 This rule also keeps towels and dirty laundry where they belong.

 5. Embrace the idea of clean enough.

 As your kids get older and begin to do more chores around the house, remind yourself that done is better than perfect.
-Your 10-year-old may not clean the bathroom as thoroughly as you would, but it's cleaner than it would be if he didn't do it at all.
-Instill some "clean as you go" habits, and his competence will gradually increase.
+Your 10-year-old may not clean the bathroom as thoroughly as you would, but it's cleaner than it would be if she didn't do it at all.
+Instill some "clean as you go" habits, and her competence will gradually increase.

 6. Make your bed every morning.

-This changes the entire look of your bedroom.
-It's like getting the room dressed and ready for the day.
-For kids this can be as simple as pulling up the bedclothes neatly and putting the pillow at the head.
+It's like getting the bedroom dressed and ready for the day, and it changes the entire look and feel of the space!
+For kids this can be as simple as pulling up the sheets and blankets neatly and putting the pillow at the head of the bed.

 7. Clean the kitchen completely after dinner.

-Wash the pots and pans, wipe the counters, run the dishwasher.
+I promise you that making the effort to have the kitchen clean and tidy before you go to bed will have a huge effect on your morning mood.
+Waking up to a dirty kitchen is like running a deficit – you feel inadequate before the day has even begun.
+So after dinner put away any leftovers, wash the pots and pans, wipe the counters, and run the dishwasher.
 As they get older, the kids can take turns doing this.
-I promise you that making the effort to have the kitchen clean and tidy before you go to bed will make a huge difference in your morning mood.
-Waking up to a dirty kitchen is like running a deficit.
-You feel inadequate before the day has even begun.